-Example of a way to keep the pressure as low as reasonably practical using a flare line off the tubing spool
+Example of a way to keep the pressure as low as reasonably practical-using a flare line off the tubing spool

-- (2) However, if the operator complies with subsection (3), the operator may allow the live completion of a petroleum well to be carried out- - (a) without using a flare line (an alternative method); or - (b) without keeping the pressure as low as reasonably practical (also an alternative method). - (3) The operator must ensure- - (a) the risks of using the alternative method are assessed in consultation with the persons supervising or involved in the live completion of the well; and - (b) the assessment shows the alternative method has a level of risk that is equal to or less than the level of risk from complying with subsection (1); and - (c) the following persons give the operator written approval for using the alternative method- - (i) the site safety manager for the drilling operating plant; - (ii) the site safety manager for the petroleum well. - (4) In this section-
+- (2) However, if the operator complies with subsection (3), the operator may allow the live completion of a petroleum well to be carried out- - (a) without using a flare line (an alternative method); or - (b) without keeping the pressure as low as reasonably practical (also an alternative method). - (3) The operator must ensure- - (a) the risks of using the alternative method are assessed in consultation with the persons supervising or involved in the live completion of the well; and - (b) the assessment shows the alternative method has a level of risk that is equal to or less than the level of risk from complying with subsection (1); and flare line means a line connected to the rotating head of a drilling operating plant through which gas entering the annulus of the petroleum well is vented to the atmosphere and flared.

+- (c) the following persons give the operator written approval for using the alternative method- - (i) the site safety manager for the drilling operating plant; - (ii) the site safety manager for the petroleum well.